 Barn and Feral Cats

-Let’s take a look at some of the more common, and serious ailments to watch for with quail.
+Let’s look at some of the more common and serious ailments to watch for with quail.

 Quail Disease (Ulcerative Enteritis)

 One of the most deadly diseases of the quail is actually nicknamed the quail itself.
 It is an infection that spreads through droppings containing infectious bacteria from one bird to another.